markbookk/CSJSportNews/README.md

 # CSJSportNews
-CSJSportNews Code \n
+CSJSportNews Code
 Our different sets of codes for our first app!
 This app shows different matches and scores.
+Members:
+Marcos Nieves
+Enrique Viera
+Carlos Power
+Pablo Medero